Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-ingestion/TROUBLESHOOTING.md

       to [manage access to data collection rule](https://learn.microsoft.com/azure/azure-monitor/logs/tutorial-logs-ingestion-portal#assign-permissions-to-the-dcr)
     * To ingest logs, ensure the service principal is assigned the "Monitoring Metrics Publisher" role for the data collection rule.
-2. If the user or application is granted sufficient privileges to query the workspace, make sure you are authenticating as that user/application.
+2. If the user or application is granted sufficient privileges to upload logs, make sure you are authenticating as that user/application.
 If you are authenticating using the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/identity/azure-identity/README.md#authenticating-with-defaultazurecredential) then check the logs to verify that the credential used is the one you expected.
 To enable logging, see [enable